Angelina Jolie leaves role as UN refugee agency envoy

 Jolie began visiting refugee camps in 2001, and was appointed as a UNHCR goodwill ambassador that same year.
 At the time, the then-high commissioner said he hoped the then-26-year-old actress could direct young people’s attention to the plight of refugees.

+“The big problem that we have at the moment is that it tends to marginalize all other crises in which people suffer,” Grandi said of Russia’s war in Ukraine.

+UNHCR lists different categories of “prominent supporters” on its website, including goodwill ambassadors like Australian actor Cate Blanchett, British author Neil Gaiman and Pakistani actor Mahira Khan.

-In response to a request for additional comment, the agency declined to offer further details, including whether they would appoint another special envoy to replace Jolie.
+In response to a request for additional comment, a spokesperson for the U.N. agency declined to offer further details beyond saying that UNHCR “has no intention of appointing anyone else in the role of special envoy.”